gzahn/Palm_Oil_Recovery/README.md

 Raw data is on the SRA: [PRJNA1117193](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA1117193)

-The data is full length 16S and both regions of fungal ITS
+The data is full length 16S and fungal ITS1-5.8S-ITS2

 Taxonomy assigned against the following databases: